 100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
 Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs on the family-owned El Paso Ranch in Hokkaido that are raised completely free-range in the Tokachi area.
+Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs that are raised completely free-range in Hokkaido.
 And when we say free range we mean the real deal free-range.
-Spring, summer, autumn and winter - 24 hours, all year free-roaming on 30 hectares (75 acres) of land.
-Read more about the farm below.
+Spring, summer, autumn, and winter - 24 hours, all year free-range.
+The images below are actual photos of the farms.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
 Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.

 |Serves||Serves 1-2, depending on the recipe|

 Shipping & Handling

-||Shipping and delivery is frozen|
+|Shipping||Shipping and delivery is frozen|

-|Handling||Keep frozen below -18°C (32°F)
+|Handling||Keep frozen below -18°C (0°F)|

 |Defrosting Time||In the fridge: approx. 12h

 In ice-water: approx. 1h

-||Frozen: see packaging label (usually more than 3 months)
+|Expiration||Frozen: see packaging label (usually more than 6 months)

-Chilled: Please consume unopened pack within 2 days.
+Chilled: Please consume unopened pack within 3 days.

 |Also known as||Pork mince|

 |Country of Origin||Hokkaido, Japan|

-No growth hormones, no subtherapeutic use of antibiotics - ever!
+✔ No growth hormones, no subtherapeutic use of antibiotics - ever!

 ✔ No gestation crates for sows.
 No teeth clipping or tail docking of piglets.

 At A Glance

-||All year 100% free-range pasture-raised|
+|Breeding||All year 100% free-range pasture-raised|